simulatedScience/research_project_RL-TSC_TUD2023/README.md

 # Research Project: Reinforcement Learning for Traffic Signal Control (@TUD 2023)

-This repository contains work for a reasearch project by Sebastian Jost at TU-Dresden in 2023.
+This repository contains work for a research project by Sebastian Jost at TU-Dresden in 2023.

 ## Repository structure
 There are some miscellaneous files in the root directory for now, those will be moved to a more appropriate location when the project progresses.